headmob/headmob.github.io/index.md

 }

 let typed = new Typed(".typing", {
-    strings: ["Enjoy Flight and Driving Simulation Games", "Let's Make You a Part of the Game!", "Turn Your Phone into a Head Tracker", "No Extra CPU Load on Your PC","It's Time to Dive into the Game!"],
+    strings: ["Enjoy flight and driving simulation fames", "Let's make you a part of the game!", "Turn your phone into a head tracker", "No Extra CPU Load on Your PC","It's Time to dive into the Game!"],
     typeSpeed: 100,
     backSpeed: 60,
     loop: true,